suyashstr/Repo-Master_Codegames/README.md

 * Supervisor: Dr. Suvarna Pansambal

+## Publication

+Our technical paper on Code Quest is available on the IJSREM website: https://ijsrem.com/download/code-quest-gamified-platform-to-learn-programming/

 ## Acknowledgments

 We would like to thank Atharva College of Engineering for providing the platform to develop this project and Dr. Suvarna Pansambal for her guidance and support.